 In January 2025, Virgin Galactic Holdings Inc., a US-based aerospace company, partnered with Redwire Corporation to develop research payload lockers for its Delta-class spaceships.
 This partnership aims to enhance suborbital microgravity research capabilities and expand access for scientific and commercial payloads on future spaceflights.
 Redwire Corporation is a US-based company that specializes in orbital infrastructure.

-Major players in the orbital infrastructure market are Northrop Grumman Corporation, Thales Group, Airbus SE, Space Exploration Technologies Corp., Blue Origin Enterprises L.P., Viasat Inc., Astrium SAS, Maxar Technologies Inc., United Launch Alliance L.L.C., Telesat Corporation, OneWeb Holdings Limited, Axiom Space Inc., Sierra Space Corporation, Rocket Lab USA Inc., Isar Aerospace Technologies GmbH, Loft Orbital Solutions Inc., Astroscale Holdings Inc., ClearSpace SA, Firefly Aerospace Inc., Orbit Fab Inc.
+Major companies operating in the orbital infrastructure market are Northrop Grumman Corporation, Thales Group, Airbus SE, Space Exploration Technologies Corp., Blue Origin Enterprises L.P., Viasat Inc., Astrium SAS, Maxar Technologies Inc., United Launch Alliance L.L.C., Telesat Corporation, OneWeb Holdings Limited, Axiom Space Inc., Sierra Space Corporation, Rocket Lab USA Inc., Isar Aerospace Technologies GmbH, Loft Orbital Solutions Inc., Astroscale Holdings Inc., ClearSpace SA, Firefly Aerospace Inc., Orbit Fab Inc.

 Note that the outlook for this market is being affected by rapid changes in trade relations and tariffs globally.
 The report will be updated prior to delivery to reflect the latest status, including revised forecasts and quantified impact analysis.
 The report’s Recommendations and Conclusions sections will be updated to give strategies for entities dealing with the fast-moving international environment.